 To address the above challenges and help chemists overcome horrible inefficiencies in reporting and sharing their work, Revvity Signals has been developing an "ecosystem of applications" that together provide a comprehensive solution.
-These applications are integrated to work seamlessly to cover each step in the socalled "Make/Test/Decide" workflow.
+These applications are integrated to work seamlessly to cover each step in the so-called "Design-Make-Test-Decide" workflow.

-"As a chemist you make compounds or materials, you test them, and then you decide which ones you should make next.
-ChemDraw comes into play for ideation at the "Make" stage, when you plan out what you're going to synthesize," Morieux explains.
-"Then for testing and analysis, we have the Signals Lead Discovery platform that offers analytics and visualization software to help you manage large quantities of test samples and analyze results."
+"As a chemist you design and make compounds or materials, have them tested, and then you decide which ones you should make next.
+ChemDraw comes into play for ideation at the "Design" stage, when you plan out what you're going to synthesize," Triballeau explains.
+"Then for testing and analysis, we have Signals One that offers analytics and visualization software to help you manage large quantities of test samples and analyze results."

-Signals Lead Discovery, powered by TIBCO Spotfire®, provides guided search and analysis workflows (with feedback on availability of assay data) and intuitive visualizations to identify patterns, trends, and outliers within the data.
-Morieux says this platform was designed to assist chemists in making faster, yet more insightful, decisions about their research.
-When it comes to recording experiments and data, the Signals Notebook allows chemists to keep track of their work in a cloud-native platform, that also functions as a handy data management tool.
+Signals One, powered by Spotfire®, provides guided search and analysis workflows (with feedback on availability of assay data) and intuitive visualizations to identify patterns, trends, and outliers within the data.
+Triballeau says this platform was designed to assist chemists in making faster, yet more insightful, decisions about their research.
+When it comes to recording experiments and data, Signals One allows chemists to keep track of their work in a cloud-native platform, that also functions as a handy data management tool.

 Figure 2.
-Revvity Signals's Suite of applications that address each step of the Make/Test/Decide workflow.
+Revvity Signals's Suite of applications that address each step of the Design-Make-Test-Decide workflow.

-The latest addition to Revvity Signals's suite of applications, that focuses specifically on accelerating chemical communication, is Signals ChemDraw (Version 20).
+The latest addition to Revvity Signals's suite of applications, that focuses specifically on accelerating chemical communication, is Signals ChemDraw.
 To understand what Signals ChemDraw makes possible for chemists, it's important to revisit its core component - ChemDraw.